wwes7/communication_protocol_design/README.md

 # communication_protocol_design
 ## Designed by Team Enet in UESTC, 12/2018
 ### 1.Introduction of Function
-In this project, we realize a circle-topology network with four host node, and picture data tranfering through multiple host nodes based on BASE64 coding.
+In this project, we realized a net protocol with C/C++, and a picture data tranfering module based on BASE64 coding.
+We test this protocol with transfering a picture through a circle-topology network with multiple host nodes.
 ### 2.Topology Design
 ![topology](topology.png)
 ### 3.Expecting Routing Table